Raftaar-Fayaz/Raftaar-Fayaz/README.md

 I am a Full-stack Mobile and Web Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:

- 🔭 I’m planning for a Project **Vision: ML-based System for Blinds**.
+ 🔭 I’m planning for a Project **Vision: ML-based System for Blinds**..